dhzdhd/Portfolio/README.md

 * After the first compilation is finished, in your browser open: http://localhost:8080/

 Any modification you do to the F# code will be reflected in the web page after saving.

-> Note: check the "scripts" section in `package.json` to see the commands triggered by the steps above.

 ## Bundling for release